Bentonville foundation launches film production company

-BENTONVILLE -- The Bentonville Film Foundation on Tuesday announced the formation of a new production company.
+BENTONVILLE -- The Bentonville Film Foundation on Tuesday announced forming a new production company.

 Bentonville Way Entertainment will continue the nonprofit foundation's long-standing mission to champion women and inclusive voices in filmmaking and will provide artist support and resources to historically underrepresented communities, according to the release.

-The company will also offer local production resources in an effort to further bolster the foundation's footprint in the state's creative economy, as supported films will be produced in Arkansas whenever possible, according to the release.
+The company will also offer local production resources to further bolster the foundation's footprint in the state's creative economy, as supported films will be produced in Arkansas when possible, according to the release.

-"We are excited that we can further the outcome of our mission by not only amplifying these voices through the festival each year, but also by supporting the production and distribution of inclusive content," said Geena Davis, Bentonville Film Festival chair.
-"This will help create pathways for change in the industry for our alumni," she said.
+"We are excited that we can further the outcome of our mission by not only amplifying these voices through the festival each year, but also by supporting the production and distribution of inclusive content," said Geena Davis, Bentonville Film Festival chairwoman.
+"This will help create pathways for change in the industry for our alumni."

-The foundation produces the annual Bentonville Film Festival.
+The foundation produces the annual festival.
 The seventh festival ran Aug.
 2-8 with 78 in-person and online films focused on underrepresented voices of diverse storytellers.

 Bentonville Way Entertainment will feature "Buddy," "Has Been Beauty Queen" and "Dealing With Dad" as its inaugural films, according to the release.
 All are being created by past festival participants.